 The Court ruled, 5-4, that contributions by corporations and organizations such as unions to political campaigns are protected as free speech.

-Interpretations of the due process clause and the equal protection clause of the Fourteenth Amendment, for example
+Interpretations of the due process clause and the equal protection clause of the 14th Amendment, for example

 Dred Scott v.
 Sandford (1857)

-The Court dismissed the case brought by Dred Scott, an African American, to obtain his freedom from slavery, 7-2, on the grounds that African Americans were not citizens, that the Congress could not ban slavery in federal territories, and the due process clause prohibits the government from freeing slaves brought into territories.
+The Court dismissed the case brought by Dred Scott, an African American, to obtain his freedom from slavery, 7-2, on the grounds that African Americans were not citizens, that the Congress could not ban slavery in federal territories, and that the due process clause prohibited the government from freeing slaves brought into territories.

 Plessy v.
 Ferguson (1896)